augustovictor/python-pytest-lab/README.md

 ### Cache

 We can also pass the result of one test session to another by the use of the built in cache `fixture`.

+### Capsys

+Allows us to retrieve stdout and stderr from some code, and disables output capture temporarily.